-Bursack has been interviewed on national radio shows, including NPR's Talk of the Nation, Dr. Anne Hallward’s Courageous Conversations, and Senior Solutions, produced by Detroit Area Agency on Aging.
-She has been interviewed and quoted in magazines and newspapers and by major websites including Family Circle, Tampa Tribune, the Sydney Morning Herald, Next Avenue, Huffington Post Live, Salon.com, the New York Times, the Wall Street Journal, Chicago-based Make It Better magazine, The Upside of Aging, US News and World Report, Kaiser Health, and many other outlets.
+Because of this work, she’s been interviewed on national radio shows, including NPR's Talk of the Nation; Senior Solutions, produced by Detroit Area Agency on Aging; and Wisconsin Public Radio.
+She’s routinely interviewed by newspapers, magazines, and on major websites, including Reader’s Digest (Digital), Next Avenue, Salon.com, The New York Times, The Wall Street Journal, The USA Today Network, Chicago-based Make It Better magazine, The Upside of Aging, Booming Encore, US News & World Report, and Market Watch.

 Carol is a co-moderator on the Facebook sites USAgainstAlzheimers and Caregivers Committed to Wellness, as well as a contributor to Caregivers Companion and Joining the Dots for Dementia.